Six Drop Limit Policy

 Undergraduates Only

-New Students Who Enroll in an Undergraduate Program Beginning Fall 2007 and Thereafter
+Students Enrolled in an Undergraduate Program for the First Time Beginning Fall 2007 and Thereafter

 If an appeal for unusual circumstance is approved, the student will receive a grade of W for the course.
 The decision of the Registrar shall be final.
 Courses in which a grade of W is approved will not be counted in the six total limit.
 Drops are not official until received and processed by the Center for Enrollment Services.